 This is a particularly fun staff introduction idea for senior management to play when introducing themselves to their staff.
-A person writes down two lies and a truth.
+A person writes down two truths and a lie.
 They then stand up and present this to the group.
 It is then the group’s job to determine which one is the lie.
 You can also have the presenter say why the lie was a lie.

 Tell Me Something Good Kick Off

-This is one of the best staff introduction ideas for new management that wants to get to know the staff better.
+This is one of the best staff introduction ideas for new management who wants to get to know their staff better.
 Hand out a piece of paper to everyone in the room.
 Have each person write something good about another person’s profession or job performance that’s in the room.
 Then fold up the notes and redistribute them.
-As each person takes turns reading the notes the group must try and figure out who the note is about.
+As each person takes turns reading the notes, the group must try and figure out who the note is about.
 This does a good job of highlighting people’s abilities so a manager knows each person’s strengths.